Choose a start date

 The very popular Introduction to Data Analytics and Machine Learning with Python 3 short course has been designed to open the vast world of data analytics and machine learning to non-technical people without prior experience of the field, using the Python programming language.

-Python 3 is the last iteration of the Python language, there will be no version 4 or 5.
-It will therefore be useful to learn the tools and techniques we teach in this course in Python 3.
+Python 3 is the last iteration of the Python language, and so it will be useful to learn the tools and techniques we teach in this course in Python 3.

 As this is an introductory data analytics course you are not expected to have any data analytics or machine learning experience.
-The only requirements are successful completion of Introduction to programming with Python or knowledge of topics therein and knowledge of mathematical concepts such as those presented in the website (http://www.gcseguide.co.uk/mathsgcseguide.htm)
+Pre-requisites are successful completion of Introduction to programming with Python or knowledge of topics therein and knowledge of mathematical concepts such as those presented in the website (http://www.gcseguide.co.uk/mathsgcseguide.htm)

 The Introduction to Data Analytics and Machine Learning with Python short course is taught over 10 weeks in the evenings, allowing you to continue with full-time employment.
 Studying one of our short courses is a fantastic way to learn new skills and can be used as a great way to further your career.